 Echidnas are largely solitary creatures and only convene to mate.
 At the beginning of the mating season, which spans from July to August, the female echidna develops a pouch.
 A few weeks after mating, she digs a burrow and lays one soft, leathery egg into her pouch.
 After 10 days, a blind, hairless baby echidna (known as a puggle) hatches and attaches itself to a milk patch inside the pouch.
 For the next 8-12 weeks, the puggle nurses inside the pouch until it develops spines.
 At this point, the puggle must vacate the pouch, but it still stays in the burrow for the next 6 months and continues to suckle.

+The IUCN Red List lists the short-beaked echidna as a species of least concern.
 Although short-beaked echidnas are considered common and widespread, they are protected by law in Australia.
 Threats include road accidents, bush fires, and droughts.

 What You Can Do to Help